-The Pfizer COVID-19 vaccine is currently authorized for people 16 and older and the Moderna and Johnson & Johnson vaccines are authorized for people 18 and older.
-Before a vaccine can be offered to children under 16, clinical trials must be run in different age groups to test its safety and effectiveness.
+The Pfizer COVID-19 vaccine is currently FDA-approved for people 16 and older and authorized for adolescents 12 through 15.
+The Moderna and Johnson & Johnson vaccines are authorized for people 18 and older.

 In general, the answer is yes.
 COVID-19 poses a much greater risk to your health than the risks posed by vaccination.
 There may be special circumstances in which individuals awaiting a transplant should not be vaccinated, such as if they had a very recent transplant or are receiving treatment for transplant organ rejection or allergic reactions.
 Please contact your transplant team before you receive any vaccination.

 Reach out to your clinical trial study team coordinator with questions about your eligibility to receive the COVID-19 vaccine.

 Messenger RNA (mRNA) vaccine technology, used in the Pfizer and Moderna vaccines, is new, but not unknown.
 While this is the first time mRNA has been used in a licensed vaccine, the structure and technology have been studied for years.
 Advancements in biology and chemistry have improved mRNA vaccine safety and efficacy, and it is now thought to be less dangerous than other types of vaccines.